ComputationalAgingLab/ComputAge/README.md

 # ComputAge
-A library for fullstack aging clocks design and benchmarking.
+A library for full-stack aging clocks design and benchmarking.

 *The full release version of the package is currently developing.
 Only bechmarking module is released and ready for use.
 Please see below.*

 ## Installation

+You can install the whole library with `pip`:

+`pip install computage`

+This provides all necessary instruments for aging clocks benchmarking.

 # ComputAgeBench